trevor-lowder/pyquiz/README.md

 # Trivia Quiz Program

 This Python program is a simple trivia quiz game that fetches trivia questions from the Open Trivia Database API, presents them to the user, and evaluates their responses.
-The program is structured into several components:

 ## Usage